Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

 How to use it:

-• Teach persuasive writing with a “Who’s the GOAT?” debate.
+Teach persuasive writing with a “Who’s the GOAT?” debate (bonus if you give them the full arc of the 2021 season...)

-• Compare media coverage of drivers—bias, tone, credibility.
+Compare media coverage for bias, tone, and credibility.

-Bonus: The rivalry dynamics are basically a ready-made character analysis lesson.
+Bonus: The rivalry dynamics are basically a ready-made character analysis activity.

 Why it works: Teens and teachers alike are building emotional timelines with playlists.